rkgvss/spring-petclinic/readme.md

+# Addidng a comment to check if polling is picking this file
 # Spring PetClinic Sample Application [![Build Status](https://travis-ci.org/spring-projects/spring-petclinic.png?branch=master)](https://travis-ci.org/spring-projects/spring-petclinic/)

 *Note: This project was forked from [spring-projects/spring-petclinic](http://github.com/spring-projects/spring-petclinic) to be used as a sample application for various Knowledge sessions.*